San Salvador de la Punta Fortress

 The San Salvador de la Punta now houses remains of the chain mechanism, four esplanades, huge canons fixed in the rocks, a memorial park paved with scarlet ceramic tiles, and a highly distinctive but wrecked Spanish ship with heavy cargo.

 The castle underwent massive restoration works in 1997 and today it shines in its true splendor.
-Entrance fee to the castle costs $3.
+The entrance fee to the castle costs $3.

 Castillo de San Salvador de la Punta Map